POLE DANCE STUDIO COLLECTIVE

 CLASSES · LESSONS · MEMBERSHIPS

 The AERO Space is the only pole fitness studio in Oregon with two separate pole rooms and the only studio in Portland that offers members unlimited access to a fully-equipped practice space available 24 hours a day, 7 days a week for a nominal monthly fee.
 Our mission statement is "to foster empowerment through movement education" and to that end, we offer a wide variety of classes & trainings that are intelligent, informed and fun.
-WE HAVE PORTLAND'S MOST EXPERIENCED INSTRUCTORS.
-Our trained instructors boast an aggregate of over 20 years of pole dance and pole fitness instruction experience and we pride ourselves on offering the highest level of safe and professional instruction in Portland.
-We work hard to create an atmosphere of positivity, open-mindedness, and respectfulness and we aim to give you the freedom to express yourself however you want, whenever you want.
+Our professionally trained instructors are the most experienced teachers you'll find at any studio in Portland and together they boast an aggregate of over 20 years of pole dance and pole fitness instruction experience.
+We pride ourselves on offering the highest level of safe and professional instruction in Oregon and we work hard to create an atmosphere of positivity, open-mindedness, and respectfulness in our classes and in our studio.
+We aim to give you the freedom to express yourself however you want, whenever you want.

 We are located in industrial SE Portland under the Hawthorne Bridge in the Portland Cement Building at 111 SE Madison Street with parking available on the street or in our lot.
 We are open to members all day, every day and open to students during class times.